hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 >    --RGSM $READ_GROUP_SAMPLE</pre>
 >
 >  <ul><li><code>java -jar $PICARD/picard.jar AddOrReplaceReadGroups</code> This calls the <code>AddOrReplaceReadGroups</code> package within <code>Picard</code></li>
 >    <li><code>--INPUT $SAM_FILE</code>This is your input file.
 It could be a BAM/SAM alignment file, but because we recommend doing this first if you need to do it, this would be a SAM file.
-You don't need to specifiy that it is a BAM/SAM file, <code>Picard</code> with figure that out from the provided extension.</li>
+You don't need to specify that it is a BAM/SAM file; <code>Picard</code> will figure that out from the provided extension</li>
 >    <li><code>--OUTPUT $BAM_FILE</code>This would be your output file.
 It could be BAM/SAM, but you would mostly likely pick BAM because you'd like to save space on the cluster.
-You don't need to specifiy that it is a BAM/SAM file, <code>Picard</code> with figure that out from the provided extension.</li>
+You don't need to specifiy that it is a BAM/SAM file; <code>Picard</code> with figure that out from the provided extension</li>
 >    <li><code>--RGID $READ_GROUP_ID</code>This is your read group ID and must be unique</li>
 >    <li><code>--RGLB $READ_GROUP_LIBRARY</code>This is your read group library</li>
 >    <li><code>--RGPL $READ_GROUP_PLATFORM</code>This is the platform used for the sequencing</li>